 Clare Crabb, Regional Director for the North of England at The Prince’s Trust, said: “We are thrilled to open the doors of this new Centre in Manchester, which will enable us to increase the number of programmes we run in the heart of the city and across the region.
 At The Prince’s Trust, we believe that every young person should have the chance to succeed, and this flagship hub will give even more young people across Greater Manchester the opportunity to make the most of their talents and take the next steps in their education or career.”

-Doug Barrowman, who donated £2 million to the Centre through The Barrowman Foundation, said: “The aim of The Foundation is to support charities that reach those young people within society who are most in need of support.
+Doug Barrowman, who donated £2million in total to the Princes Trust, £1million just prior to the formation of the Foundation and £1million from the Foundation, said: “The aim of The Foundation is to support charities that reach those young people within society who are most in need of support.
 I have been aware of the work of The Prince’s Trust for a long time now and our shared values make them an obvious fit.
 This new Centre will enable The Trust to give even more young people in Greater Manchester the chance of a better future and we are proud to be playing a part in that.”

 Three in four young people supported by The Trust move into work, education or training.